From status quo to status go

 The European Parliament shows support to secure availability of radiopharmaceuticals

 Nuclear Medicine Europe appreciates the action taken by the European Parliament with the European authorities concerned to highlight the difficulties encountered during the Covid-19 pandemic, with regard to the availability of radiopharmaceuticals.

 Read the joint statement to Dr. Stella Kyriakides Commissioner for Health and Food Safety, European Commission, Dr. Thierry Breton Commissioner for Internal Market, European Commission, and Dr. Rafael Mariano Grossi, IAEA Director.

 Short-term risk to security of supply of both bulk Mo-99 and Tc-99m generators

 The Security of Supply Working Group (SoS WG) Emergency Response Team (ERT) held a teleconference on 20 April 2020 to discuss the impact of the COVID-19 pandemic on Mo-99 and other radioisotope production.

 All organizations (research reactors, Mo-99 producers, Tc-99m generator manufacturers, ground transportation) continue to report regular operations.

-Update from the Emergency Response Team
+Update from the ERT

 • Brussels, 15 April 2020